microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_winsrv/_index.md

     2. Set local OS environment variables

     3. Generate a local OS logon script named *LogonScript.ps1*.
 This script will:
+       1. Create the LogonScript.log file.
+       2. Stop and disable the "Windows Azure Guest Agent" service.
+       3. Create a new Windows Firewall rule to block Azure IMDS outbound traffic to the 169.254.169.254 remote address
+       4. Unregister the logon script Windows schedule task so it will not run after first login.

+4. User RDP or connect using Azure Bastion to Windows VM which will start the LogonScript script execution and will onboard the VM to Azure Arc.

 ## Deployment